 Title VII of The Civil Rights Act of 1964 and other equal employment opportunity laws acknowledge the rights of employees to raise complaints whether to internal work authorities, state or federal authorities.
 As an employee, there are times whereby actions like discrimination at the workplace might hinder your productivity both at work, even in your personal life.
 During such times, the best step is to raise a complaint to prompt further action from the relevant authorities.

 Additionally, where you are required to take part in investigations by a body like the Equal Employment Opportunity or become their witness, such actions are protected.
 Therefore an employer should not retaliate against you.
-In the event the employer retaliates, our employment retaliation attorney Los Angeles can help in guidance on the best legal action.
+In the event the employer retaliates, our retaliation attorney in Los Angeles can help in guidance on the best legal action.
 Another action that is protected is where an employee you choose to become a “whistleblower” for negative actions orchestrated by the employer at the workplace.
-Various states have barred various retaliation acts against employees.
-Working closely with our employment retaliation attorney Los Angeles will help you realize the various employer retaliation acts that are illegal.
+States have barred various retaliation acts against employees.
+In all cases, it is unlawful and illegal to retaliate.

 Detecting acts of retaliation

 Employer retaliation acts at times might not appear as retaliation.
 It takes keen attention to establish retaliation.
 Additionally, the employer’s acts should have some form of impact on you.
 For example, you might raise a complaint against a manager for showing favouritism towards other employees while the rest are left out.
 The actions that precede the complaint will determine whether the employer is retaliating or not.
-If you have been retaliated against by an employer at work in Los Angeles, our employment retaliation attorney Los Angeles has vast experience working closely with employees.
+If you have been retaliated against by an employer at work, our legal team has vast experience working closely with clients in a similar situation.
 With the experience gathered from helping employees establish when acts of retaliation are being levelled against them, you can also get the help you deserve.

 Determination of acts of retaliation might be challenging, however sometimes if an employer demotes you or gives you a pay cut right after raising a complaint.
 Then you can tell that you are a victim of employer retaliation.
-Acts of retaliation are several; therefore if a complaint you raised has led to subsequent negative actions from your employer, it is crucial that you reach out to Los Angeles workplace lawyers to help in the protection of your rights.
+Acts of retaliation are several; therefore if a complaint you raised has led to subsequent negative actions from your employer, it is crucial that you consider hiring legal representation to protect your rights.

 What can I do If I Suspect Retaliation?